CPRA-MP/ICM_pre-processing/observed_tributary_flows/Readme.md

 ### 2.0 Introduction

-To support development of the 2029 Coastal Master Plan (CMP), tributary flow datasets that serve as boundary conditions for the 2029 CMP Integrated Compartment Model were updated by incorporating new data and generally following the methods developed for the 2017 CMP ([Attachment C3-26, Coastal Master Plan 2017 (PDF)](https://coastal.la.gov/wp-content/uploads/2017/04/Attachment-C3-26_FINAL_03.08.2017.pdf)).
+To support development of the 2029 Coastal Master Plan (MP29), tributary flow datasets that serve as boundary conditions for the MP29 Integrated Compartment Model were updated by incorporating new data and generally following the methods developed for the 2017 plan ([Attachment C3-26, Coastal Master Plan 2017 (PDF)](https://coastal.la.gov/wp-content/uploads/2017/04/Attachment-C3-26_FINAL_03.08.2017.pdf)).

 #### Objectives